- HR

 of prohibited conduct of civil rights policies, including Title IX allegations, for

-campus policies; and when appropriate, the Office of EO will partner with other System
+the Office of EO will partner with other UNT System Administration and campus entities

-and campus entities to address the matter and make necessary referrals.
+to address the matter and make necessary referrals.